smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Creating an App Service/index.md

 !@

 #### Creating a Weather Service Manifest
 You will need to create a weather service manifest if you want to publish a weather service.
-You will declare the types of data your service provides in its @![iOS]`SDLWeatherServiceData`!@      @![android, javaSE, javaEE] `WeatherServiceData` !@.
+You will declare the types of data your service provides in its @![iOS]`SDLWeatherServiceData`!@ @![android,javaSE,javaEE] `WeatherServiceData` !@.

 @![iOS]

 ##### Objective-C
 ```objc
 SDLWeatherServiceManifest *weatherManifest = [[SDLWeatherServiceManifest alloc] initWithCurrentForecastSupported:YES maxMultidayForecastAmount:10 maxHourlyForecastAmount:24 maxMinutelyForecastAmount:60 weatherForLocationSupported:YES];
 manifest.weatherServiceManifest = weatherManifest;